Khaleda Zia: Charges and imprisonment (2018–2024)

-On 8 February 2018, during the Awami League government's rule, Zia was sentenced to prison for five years in that corruption case.
-Mobile phone jammers were installed at the Bakshibazar court premises ahead of the verdict.
+In 2017, the police conducted a raid on Zia's house to search for "anti-state" documents.
+On 8 February 2018, she was sentenced to prison for five years in the Zia Orphanage Trust corruption case.
+Ahead of the verdict, Mobile phone jammers were installed at the Bakshibazar court premises.
+She was sent as the sole inmate to the Old Dhaka Central Jail since all the inmates had been transferred to the newly built Dhaka Central Jail in Keraniganj two years earlier.
+Dhaka Special Judge's Court-5 directed the jail authorities to provide first-class division to her.
+On 31 October 2018, the High Court raised her jail term to 10 years after the ACC pleaded for a revision.
 Her party claimed that the verdict was politically biased.
-Zia was sent to the Old Dhaka Central Jail after the verdict.
-She was imprisoned as the sole inmate at the jail since all the inmates had been transferred to the newly built Dhaka Central Jail in Keraniganj in 2016.
-On 11 February 2018, Dhaka Special Judge's Court 5 directed the authorities of Dhaka Central Jail to provide first-class division to Zia.
-On 31 October 2018, the High Court raised her jail term to 10 years after ACC pleaded for a revision.